simonjaeger/OfficeDev-HOL/Word-Add-in/README.md

         $('#selected-data-dialog').hide();
     }
     ```
-4. Launch your Word add-in and test your work.
+5. Launch your Word add-in and test your work.
 You should be able to close the dialog using any of the two buttons.
+6. In **Home.css**, add the following CSS to hide the dialog when your Word add-in has launched.
+    ```css
+    #selected-data-dialog {
+        display: none;
+    }

+    ```